 Everyone wants to make a difference.

 The United Nations Sustainable Development Goals (SDGs) are the blueprint to achieve a better and more sustainable future for all.
-To achieve the SDGs we need global coordination between governments, businesses, philanthropic sector and civil society.
-Only with philanthropy can we achieve most of the SDGs.
+To achieve the SDGs we need global coordination between governments, businesses, philanthropy and civil society.
+We can only achieve the SDGs with a collaborative approach.

 Agreed by 193 countries in 2015, the 17 SDGs underpinned by 169 targets and 244 indicators, are the world’s to do list for the next 10 years.
 Click on the individual cards below to learn more about the SDGs.